 2. Set interaction on cell

 The interaction between tables and components of Axure require property settings from the right panel.
 It’s possible to set interactions on each cell independently.

 The way of setting interaction in Mockplus is what we like the most, as the interactive settings between components or pages can be simply done by drag-and-drop.
 This is totally WYSIWYG.
 A downfall is that it doesn’t allow to add interaction to each cell independently, which should be enhanced in the future release.

 3. Merge cells

 Merging cells is part of presenting the data in an understandable manner and an important feature for users.
-Unfortunately, neither of these tools provides such a feature so far.
+In Mockplus, you can merge or split cells freely.
+Axure doesn't provide such a feature so far.

 4. Exchange data between Excel